CSCfi/beacon-python/docs/db.rst

 We use a PostgreSQL database (version 9.6+) for working with beacon data.
 For more information on setting up the database consult :ref:`database-setup`.

-.. warning:: Database tables are subject to change as we tune the performance.
-             We recommend https://pgtune.leopard.in.ua/#/ for establishing PostgreSQL
+.. attention:: We recommend https://pgtune.leopard.in.ua/#/ for establishing PostgreSQL
-             configuration parameters.
+             configuration parameters, in order to optimised database setup.

              e.g. for PostgreSQL running on 8GB of RAM setting ``shared_buffers = 2GB``
              ``effective_cache_size = 6GB`` can improve query performance.